A Path Integral Treatment of Time-dependent Dunkl Quantum Mechanics: Time-dependent propagator

 \section{Time-dependent propagator}

 We start by outlining a method to compute the path integral for non-relativistic Wigner-Dunkl quantum systems with a time-dependent mass in the presence of general time-dependent potentials.
-This approach employs explicitly time-dependent spacetime transformations to facilitate the calculations, with the systeme's dynamics governed by a Wigner-Dunkl Hamiltonian:
+The dynamics of the system are governed by the Wigner-Dunkl Hamiltonian, which incorporates time-dependent mass and potential terms as follows:

 where

 In the functional integral formalism, the Wigner-Dunkl-propagator corresponding to the system described by Eq. (\ref{phase}) can be expressed as \cite{Benchikha2,Junker},

 where $sng\left( x\right) $ denotes the sign function, $K_{+}$ represents the even kernel